hesampakdaman/resume/resume.typ

     role: "Machine Learning Engineer",
     start_date: "Feb 2021",
     end_date: "Mar 2022",
     description: "Entecon is a Swedish consultancy firm.
 I was contracted to work for Nielsen, a US-based company providing advanced video metadata solutions to leading media companies.
-My role was to assisst the team responsible for video segmentation, focusing on accurately categorizing commercial and program content.",
+My role was to assist the team responsible for video segmentation, focusing on accurately categorizing commercial and program content.",
     skills: ("Pandas", "PyTorch", "Matplotlib", "NumPy") )